Deemowe/Get-method/README.md

 # Details
 * Google font

-You can use different fonts with goolge and link them in the **head** tag, and use the name of each font in the css file
+You can use different fonts with goolge and link them in the **head** tag, and use the name of each font in the css file.

   <details>
  <summary>HTML</summary>